shuttle-hq/awesome-shuttle/README.md

 - [shuttle-diesel-async](https://github.com/aumetra/shuttle-diesel-async) - A plugin for Shuttle that lets you use Diesel as the provided connection instead of SQLx.
 - [shuttle-seaorm](https://github.com/joshua-mo-143/shuttle-seaorm) - A plugin for Shuttle that lets you use SeaORM as the provided connection instead of SQLx.
+- [shuttle-env-vars](https://github.com/robertohuertasm/shuttle-env-vars) - An alternative to [Shuttle Secrets](https://docs.shuttle.rs/resources/shuttle-secrets) that allows you to use `.env` files in your Shuttle projects.

 ## Resources